ICTU/quality-time/docs/USAGE.md

 After you've added a source, you can change the source type using the "Source type" drop-down menu.
 The available source types depend on the metric type.
 E.g. SonarQube supports the commented out code metric type, but GitLab does not so GitLab is not shown.

-By default, the name of the source equals the source type but this can overridden using the "Source name" field.
+By default, the name of the source equals the source type but this can be overridden using the "Source name" field.

 The parameters that sources need differ per source type.
 Most sources need a URL, and optionally take either a username and password or a token so that *Quality-time* can access the source.
 If a parameter is required, this is indicated with a red outline as shown below.

 ![Editing source screenshot](screenshots/editing_source.png)

-Source parameter (URL's, user names, passwords, etc.) changes can be applied to different scopes: to just the source being edited or to multiple sources that have the same type and value as the one being edited.
+Source parameter (URL's, usernames, passwords, etc.) changes can be applied to different scopes: to just the source being edited or to multiple sources that have the same type and value as the one being edited.
 When applying the change to multiple sources, the user can change all sources that have the same type and value of a metric, of a subject, of a report, or of all reports.

 #### Deleting sources